strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

     segment.bytes: 1073741824
 ```

-The same can be done using the resource builders also directly in Java code:
+can be also be represented as the following Java code:

 ```
 KafkaTopic kafkaTopic = getKafkaTopicFromYaml(PATH_TO_KAFKA_TOPIC_CONFIG);